 - uses a diamond-tipped handpiece designed to gently exfoliate dead cells from your skin and immediately suction them off

 - generally performed in more sensitive facial areas, such as the skin close to your eyes

 - uses a crystal-emitting handpiece to gently spray on fine crystals to exfoliate the outer layers of your skin and suction them away

 - types of crystals that may be used include aluminum oxide and sodium bicarbonate

 - involves combining crystal-free exfoliation with an infusion of an antioxidant-based serum

 - stimulates collagen production and maximizes blood flow to your skin

 What’s the pain-to-beauty ratio?

 Microdermabrasion is a painless procedure.
-You may feel a “sanding sensation” as if someone were gently rubbing sandpaper on your skin, but it doesn’t hurt.
+You may feel like someone is gently rubbing sandpaper on your skin, but it shouldn’t hurt.